Improve the Air Quality of Your Home

 by Marie Rodriguez

-It’s a well-known fact that the air quality of your home can have a significant effect on your health.
-For example, if you suffer from allergies or asthma, reducing chemicals and allergens in the air can be helpful.
+It’s a well-known fact that your home’s air quality can significantly affect your health.
+For example, reducing chemicals and allergens in the air can be helpful if you suffer from allergies or asthma.
 But how do you know what to look for?
 And how do you make changes around the house?

 In this article, we will go over some ways to improve the air quality of your home.
-This includes minimizing chemical use which is one thing that has been shown to help those with allergies and asthma as well as keeping your house clean and tidy since dust is an allergen too!
+This includes minimizing chemical use, which is one thing that has been shown to help those with allergies and asthma, as well as keeping your house clean and tidy since dust is an allergen, too!

 Air Quality of Your Home